-- 1.1.
+1.1.
 The publicly accessible rivers, broads and channels within the Broads Authority Executive Area form the geographic extent of the Waterways Management Strategy for activities carried out by the Broads Authority.
 The character and use of the different parts of these publicly accessible waterways varies considerably.
 This means that a fixed management approach would not give the best outcome for recreational users or for environmental considerations, or allow efficient deployment of Authority resources.
-The finite level of staffing and budgets available each year for managing the waterways means that a clear prioritisation process of works is critical. - 1.2.
+The finite level of staffing and budgets available each year for managing the waterways means that having a clear prioritisation process for works is critical.

+- 1.2.
 The vision in the Broads Plan (2017) relating to navigation within the Broads waterways is that: "The past and present importance of the waterways for navigation, biodiversity and recreation is recognised and cherished, and the asset is protected, maintained and enhanced.
 Wildlife flourishes and habitats are maintained, restored, expanded and linked effectively to other ecological networks.
 Land and water are managed in an integrated way, with local and landscape scale management creating resilience and enabling flexible approaches to meet changing environmental, economic and social needs." - 1.3.
 To work towards this vision, three overarching aims are proposed for the Waterways Management Strategy: - User experience: The Broads Authority shall manage the navigation area so that users feel informed and safe, have an enjoyable experience and are able to appreciate the special qualities of the Broads environment. - Integrated management: The actions carried out by the Broads Authority shall be targeted so that resource use is efficient, to have biodiversity protection and carbon reduction is embedded throughout and, through working with landowners and other statutory bodies, to ensure works are carried out according to best practice. - Transparency: The Authority shall monitor the condition of the waterways, have a clear, evidence-based prioritisation process for arranging work programmes and have open communication with stakeholders to incorporate user feedback.
 A 5-year plan shall be produced, with regular progress reported. - 1.4.
-The draft Waterways Management Strategy has sections covering: - Developments in legislation and policy - Principles of waterways management - Detailed objectives for the different techniques of waterways management (sediment management, water plant management, riverside tree management, bankside habitat & erosion management and channel marking) - Reporting and communicating progress
+The draft Waterways Management Strategy has sections covering: - Developments in legislation and policy - Principles of waterways management - Detailed objectives for the different techniques of waterways management (sediment management, water plant management, riverside tree management, bankside habitat & erosion management and channel marking) - Technical appendices - 1.5.
+Any required assents, licences or assessments will be gained at a later date, before the implementation of the projects starts.